- Student Affairs

 |New to requesting accommodation services||Robin Hart Ruthenbeck, Assistant Dean of Students|

-The Assistant Dean of Students, Robin Hart Ruthenbeck is the person who coordinates all services and accommodations for students with disabilities and will meet with all first and second year students and any student (including juniors and seniors) who are new to accommodations at Macalester.
+The Assistant Dean of Students, Robin Hart Ruthenbeck is the person who coordinates all services and accommodations for students with disabilities and will meet with all first- second- and third- year students and any students (including seniors) who are new to accommodations at Macalester.

-The Associate Dean of Students, Lisa Landreman, will continue to meet with juniors and senior who have received accommodations at Mac in prior semesters.
+The Associate Dean of Students, Lisa Landreman, will continue to meet with seniors who have received accommodations at Mac in prior semesters.

 It is helpful to bring the appropriate documentation to the initial meeting if it has not been sent in advance.
 Upon discussion with you, review of the documentation, and consultation with other members of the Macalester staff or faculty as appropriate, the Associate or Assistant Dean of Students will determine the appropriate accommodations needed.
 The Office of Student Affairs will contact the appropriate instructors, notifying them of the accommodations for which the student qualifies.